 Even though the operating income of 2019 is impressive, it suffered a significant decrease in just one year — it was 1,237 million dollars.
-In fact, 2019 is the lowest the operating costs have been in the last decade.
+2019 is the lowest the operating costs have been in the last decade.
 The climax was in 2015 with 2,192 million dollars.

 14. Branding stats reveal that Target had a revenue of 78.11 billion dollars in North America in 2019.

 Branding stats say the net earnings of this beloved was 3.28 billion dollars.
 As well as that, Target counted 1,868 stores across North America in 2019.

 15. Macy’s worldwide net sales equaled 24.6 billion dollars in 2019.

 This popular US brand seems to be doing very well worldwide, too.
 Another piece of data to support this statement is that the worldwide net income of Macy’s was 564 million dollars.
-This isn’t surprising considering the fact that just the South of the US counted 195 stores.
+This isn’t surprising because just the South of the US counted 195 stores.

 16. Brand facts: The worldwide Sears Holding Corp revenue was 16.7 billion in 2017.